DCIForks/drag-and-drop/README.md

 This repository demonstrates how drag and drop can be implemented in both a desktop browser and on a touch screen.

-It allows you to move virtual chess pieces on a virtual board but **it does play chess**.
+It allows you to move virtual chess pieces on a virtual board but **it does not play chess**.
 It will not limit pieces to legal chess moves.
 You can move pieces to any square, including squares that currently contain a piece of the same colour.

 [Check out the demo](https://dciforks.github.io/drag-and-drop/).